 Leukemia is cancer of the blood.
 It’s the most common form of cancer in childhood.
 The cancer cells grow in bone marrow and go into the blood.
 The bone marrow is the soft, spongy center of some bones.
 It makes blood cells.
 When a child has leukemia, the bone marrow makes abnormal blood cells that don’t mature.
 The abnormal cells are usually white blood cells (leukocytes).
 The bone marrow also makes fewer healthy cells.
 The abnormal cells reproduce very quickly.
 They don’t work the same as healthy cells.

 The types of blood cells include:

 There are different types of leukemia in children.
-Most types are either acute or chronic.
-Acute develops quickly, over days or weeks.
-Chronic develops more slowly, over months or years.
+Most leukemias in children are acute, which means they tend to grow quickly.
 Some of the types of leukemia that occur in children include:

 The risk factors for childhood leukemia include:

 The symptoms depend on many factors.
 The cancer may be in the bone marrow, blood, and other tissue and organs.
-Other tissue and organs may be affected.
-These may include the lymph nodes, liver, spleen, thymus gland, brain, spinal cord, gums, and skin.
+These may include the lymph nodes, liver, spleen, thymus, brain, spinal cord, gums, and skin.